-Previous trials for the bihormonal configuration of our iLet system were conducted pursuant to a development agreement with Zealand.
-We expect to enter into another development agreement with Zealand Pharma to commence a 52-week pivotal randomized controlled trial to assess the safety and effectiveness of the bihormonal configuration of the iLet with dasiglucagon.
+The pivotal trial for our bihormonal configuration is being sponsored by Beta Bionics and the Jaeb Center for Health Research will act as the contract research organization and will test the bihormonal configuration of the iLet Bionic Pancreas System using Zealand Pharma's dasiglucagon in adults and children 6 years and older with type 1 diabetes.
+Enrollment into the screening protocol began in December 2021 to identify potential participants for the pivotal trial.
 The trial will include a six-month randomized controlled trial period followed by an additional six-month chronic exposure testing period.
-For this trial we expect to screen and enroll over 700 participants with type 1 diabetes.
+For this trial we expect to screen and enroll over 700 participants.
 Trial participants will be divided into three cohorts, a cohort on usual care, a cohort using the insulin-only configuration of the iLet, and a cohort using the bihormonal configuration of the iLet.
 This trial will simultaneously serve as the pivotal trial to support the bihormonal configuration of the iLet as well as the Phase 3 trial to support Zealand Pharma's submission to FDA of dasiglucagon for use in the iLet.
-We expect to be the sponsor of this trial and the Jaeb Center is expected to be the contract research organization for the trial.
 Steven Russell, M.D., who is affiliated with MGH, will be the principal investigator on this trial.
 Based on the clinical results of this trial, we expect to be able to file 510(k) premarket notifications with the FDA for clearance of the bihormonal configuration of the iLet.